italrr/astro/README.md

 astro
 -----

 astro is a highly concurrent 3D game engine made with C++11.
-It's targeted to support Vulkan and OpenGL 4.4+ out of the box.
+It's targeted to support Vulkan and OpenGL 4.5 out of the box.

 astro is meant to be a very demanding but highly efficient 3D engine focused around Open World and Simulation games.
-Anyone interested in this project will be welcomed.

-### Objectives & philosophies applied since day 1:
+### Objectives & philosophies applied since day one:
 - Real time 3D Physics
 - **Highly concurrent**
 - **Major preference for parallel pipelines**
-- Client/Server architecture including full network physics simulation
 - Open World esque world maps and scenes
 - Platform agnostic rendering engine out-of-the-box, aiming to support the following for release version:
     - OpenGL